METRIX IAP

 Current Status

-APEX-C01 at 62.3% spend, 62-day window.
+DC02 at 62.3% spend, 62-day window.
 No significant fatigue signals detected — CVR stable at 2.42%.
 At this concentration, early fatigue detection is critical.

 Watch Signals